coalEngine/Silvers/README.md

 - I am planning on working on more projects in the future and doing Leetcode
 - I’m currently working on a massive project in Godot
 - I’m willing to collaborate on anything that is within my ability.
 - I currently know C# (Unity), HTML, Python, JavaScript, Java, CSS, Visual Basic, and C++.
-All of them IK know fluently
+All of them IK fluently

 How to reach me: